Kayke-Fujinaka/Kayke-Fujinaka/README.md

   </em>
 </p>

-- 📚 Studying and improving my skills in System Performance, Tests, NestJS and API Gateway.
+- 📚 Studying and improving my skills in NestJS, Observability and Design Patterns.
-- 🚀 Student at Rocketseat, Full Cycle and Devclub.
+- 🚀 Student at FIAP and Full Cycle.
 - 📫 My personal email: kaykealvesfujinaka@gmail.com

-### 📊 2023 Goals:
+### 📊 2024 Goals:

-- 📚 Enhance my hard skills.

-- ⭐ Enhance my leadership skills by mentoring two groups and attending events/courses.

-- 💙 Meet amazing people and places this year and be part of their story
+- 📚 I will become a mid level developer.

 - 📋 Create a personal project that applies all the knowledge obtained throughout my journey, as well as implementing new technologies.

+- 💙 I will arrive in the one piece weekly.

 ### ⚡ Technologies: